M-anza/my_AWS_re-start_jounery/Networking/networking.md

 # 🌐 Networking

-🚀  This section covers **Networking concepts and services** in AWS.

----

-## 📌 Today’s Focus: Networking in AWS

 ### 1. 🌍 AWS Regions

-- **Definition**: Physical locations around the world where AWS places its data centres.
+- Definition: Physical locations around the world where AWS places its data centres.
 - **Isolation**: Each region is isolated from the others for security and fault tolerance.
 - **Use Case**: Choose a region closest to your users for reduced latency.